sobcza11/NLP_HK_Security_Law/README.md

 <b>The goal of the DSM is not to find or present an answer to an apparent geo-political situation but to pragmatically present the facts as they exist</b>; the facts are created by humans resting in unstructured text found in newspapers & social media outlets.
 Therefore, the initial goal is to build the following:

-   * Sentiment Analysis, Topic Analysis
+   * Sentiment & Topic Analysis

 To reiterate, <b>the goal of this project is not to establish a position on who’s right.
 The goal is to go through the DSM to see where certain groups stand & on what footing.</b>